France suspends all flights to and from Brazil over variant fears

-“We note the situation is getting worse,” said France's prime minister Jean Castex.
+“We note the situation is getting worse,” says France's prime minister Jean Castex.
 “And so we have decided to suspend all flights between Brazil and France until further notice.”

 The new strain, known as P.1, was identified in travellers from Brazil who were tested upon arriving at an airport in Japan in early January.